Best Things to do in Lucerne, Switzerland

 If you prefer guided walking tours (so to make sure not to miss one thing) check out the best prices for guided tours in Lucerne.

 The old town is a typical Swiss old town – it is lovely, though I cannot say it is the most beautiful old town in Switzerland.
 With a convenient location to the lake and the Chapel Bridge, you cannot miss it and it is a great place to shop- especially luxury watches.

-If you do a self-guided walking tour, you should also visit the Town Hall, and along the way, you´ll pass some pretty buildings with interesting facades.
+If you do a self-guided walking tour, you should also visit the Town Hall, and along the way, you´ll pass some pretty buildings with interesting facades (and I mean seriously pretty buldings).
 However, half a day in Lucerne is enough to have seen most of the city center.

 Apparently, there are several museums in Lucerne, but I admit that I mostly skip museums (unless it is history or politics).
 If you are into museums, you could check them out or be prepared to discover more of the surroundings, which captivated me from the first second.